Here’s how this post is organized:

 This blog has shown you that it’s easy to load one CSV or multiple CSV files into a Dask DataFrame.
 You’ve also learned how to set dtypes and customize the number of partitions in the DataFrame by setting the blocksize parameter.

 CSV files aren’t usually as performant as a binary, columnar file format like Parquet.
-Whenever possible, consider converting the CSV files to Parquet, as described in this blog post.
+Whenever possible, consider converting the CSV files to Parquet.
 Most analytical queries run faster on Parquet lakes.